Muqabala

 Muqabala is a 1942 Indian action drama film directed by Batuk Bhatt and Babubhai Mistri, and starring Fearless Nadia, Yakub, Agha, Dalpat, Srinivas and Rajni.
 Batuk Bhatt started his career as a director by co-directing this film and Mauj (1943) and was a name used by Nanabhai Bhatt.
 The dog Gunboat was also billed in the credit roll of the film and on the posters.
 The music of the film was composed by Khan Mastana with lyrics by A. Karim.
 The story revolves around Nadia who plays a double-role of twin sisters separated at birth, one growing up surrounded by luxury and the other brought up by a gangster as a dancer.
 The romantic interest was provided by Yakub.
 It is also the first film in India to use the double role format.

 Plot

-Madhuri and Rani (Baby Madhuri) are twin sisters whose parents, Seth Dinanath and Radha, are shot in front of them by their mother's rejected suitor Shivnath (Dalpat).
+Madhuri and Rani are twin sisters whose parents, Seth Dinanath and Radha, are shot in front of them by their mother's rejected suitor Shivnath.
 The mother dies and the father is kept prisoner by Shivnath who also kidnaps Rani.
 Madhuri is found wandering by a rich man Rai Bahadur, who takes her home and adopts her.
-Several years pass and Madhuri (Fearless Nadia) is enjoying her life in luxury.
+Several years pass and Madhuri is enjoying her life in luxury.
 She has a dog called Gunboat who accompanies her everywhere.
 She finds out about her parents and sees Rani dance at a nightclub.
-She vows vengeance and soon the sisters along with two friends (Yakub and Agha) fight their way to the gangster and free their father.
+She vows vengeance and soon the sisters along with two friends fight their way to the gangster and free their father.